MitchTODO/SuperSlowDotOnionSearchEngine/readme.md

 ## Versions / Libraries

 Python Version 3.7.1

 Tor Version 8.5

-Request library is used to make network request through local tor proxy.
+Request library is used to make network request through local tor proxy out to tor network.

 Pythons random library is also used to generate the url.

 ## Quick start